exosphere-project/exosphere/contributing.md

  npm install
  npm run elm:format
  npm run elm:analyse
+ npm run js:format
  ```

 **Please consider [configuring your editor](https://github.com/avh4/elm-format#editor-integration) to run `elm-format` whenever you save a file.** It automatically formats your code!
 If you save early and often, this saves you lots of typing and indenting work.
+(Similarly, for automatically formatting `js`, `json` or `html` files, a [number of editors have Prettier integration](https://prettier.io/docs/en/editors.html).)

 ### Enabling CI On Your Fork